what are The Four Basic Financial Statements I need?

 Written by Eddy Hood

 If you own a small business, you understand the importance of keeping your financial information organized.
 You probably also know that bookkeeping can be a headache.
-If you are trying to make your accounting as easy and seamless as possible, it's helpful to understand the four basic financial statements.
+If you are trying to make your company as easy and seamless as possible, it's helpful to understand the four accounting financial statements.
 You can even download templates of these statements.

 One of the four major financial statements is the income statement, which shows net income or net loss.
 This type of statement tracks all the money coming in and all the money going out.
 Money paid out is called expenses and coming in is called revenue.
 When the expenses exceed the revenue, the income statement will show a net loss.
 The income statement is broken down into categories, including: